fmalk/cbh-take-home-project/Ticket_Breakdown.md

   - After approval, submit the PDF template change as PR to codebase
   - Estimate: 2 hours

-After all these tasks are done, codebase should be reading for certification by the Facilities.
+After all these tasks are done, codebase should be ready for certification by Facilities team.